f-corvaro/FDF/README.md

 <p align="justify">

-To run the script, navigate to the directory containing the script and run the following command:
+You need to store the script into fdf folder and run the script:

 ```shellscript
 bash run_fdf_tests.sh